Chemex Coffee: Brewing Tips and Advice

 Learn how to brew coffee in your Chemex!
-I’ve got tips on brewing, filters and the simple way to clean your Chemex.
-Make sure to watch the video tutorial at the end for for step-by-step instructions on brewing Chemex coffee.
+I’ve got tips on brewing, filters and the simplest way to clean your Chemex.
+Make sure to watch the video tutorial at the end for for step-by-step instructions on brewing a wonderful cup of Chemex coffee.

 You’ll find lots of posts online about Chemex brewing that talk about measuring your coffee into proper gram weights (using a scale) and pouring the water slowly (with a timer) to ensure an exact volume of water over the ground coffee in 4 minutes to extract the perfect cup of coffee.
 There are even some apps.

 When I first got my Chemex, I’ll be honest.
 That stuff intimidated me.
 I’m a smart girl with an MBA, but I sure didn’t feel like doing math equations and pulling out timers and scales every morning just to brew a cup of coffee!

 I’m sure there’s valid science to extracting a perfect cup of coffee (coffee is a massive industry after all), but I view coffee like wine.
 Everyone likes something different.
 And no choice is wrong.
 You simply like what you like.

 So today I wanted to share with you everything I’ve learned about brewing coffee with my Chemex Coffee Maker.
 And let you know that you too can take the easy brewing route and still have a darn good cup of coffee!

 I first discovered Chemex on Instagram, perusing other food bloggers feeds several years ago.
 I kept seeing this gorgeous beaker-like thing with a stunning wood handle filled with coffee and I had to figure out what it was.
 Well, clearly I was late to the party as Chemex has been around for more than 70 years.